ankowals/saf/README.md

         StepCore.compareWithTemplate(templateName, path);
     }

 It maybe a better idea for a huge data set to compare 2 tables in sql.
-For example by executing query like below
+For example by executing query like below if ms sql db is in use

  	select from table a
 	except